vikitaotiz/re-former/README.md

 # micro-reddit

 This is a simple application project written on ruby on rails.
-The project use of forms.
+The project tests the use of forms.
 It also tests basic CRUD implementation.

 ![index](https://user-images.githubusercontent.com/42869046/121699605-c3ff4d00-cad7-11eb-9d09-1dad867fb2e5.JPG)